amcginlay/k8s-primer/content/021_deploy_pod_fleet/_index.md

 ## What Daemons are in Your Cluster?

 `DaemonSet` workloads are typically used to provide useful background services that should be available on most nodes or every node in your Kubernetes clusters.

-Check to see if you have any daemonsets running in your cluster:
+{{< step >}}Check to see if you have any daemonsets running in your cluster:{{< /step >}}

 ```bash
 kubectl get ds